carpentries-incubator/pangenomics/_episodes/02-downloading-genomes.md

 > ## Exercise 1: Downloading data from NCBI using the command line
 >
-> To download the genome of another strain of *S. thermophilus* we need to perform the following stps:
+> To download the genome of another strain of *S. thermophilus* we need to perform the following steps:
 >
 > 1. Download the genome of *Streptococcus thermophilus* with the NCBI assembly number `GCF_000011825.1` in a FASTA format and save it to an output directory named `thermophilusLMG18311`.
 > 2. Change to the directory where the FASTA file is located and unzip it.